-- Stornoway Wind Farm Limited (the 'Applicant') is a subsidiary company of Lewis Wind Power Limited.
-Lewis Wind Power Limited is a joint venture between EDF Renewables Ltd and Amec Project Investments limited in partnership with the Stornoway Trust. - The Applicant is proposing to submit an application under section 36 of the Electricity Act 1989 (as amended) to construct and operate a wind farm comprising a maximum of 35 turbines with a generating capacity in excess of 50MW on the site of the Consented Stornoway Wind Farm.
-The application for the proposed wind farm scheme is hereafter referred to as the 'Proposed Development'. - The land on which the 'Development Site' sits (as illustrated in Figure 1.1, 1.2 and 4.1 of the EIA Report) is owned by the Stornoway Trust.
+- 1.1.1 Stornoway Wind Farm Limited (the 'Applicant') is a subsidiary company of Lewis Wind Power Limited.
+Lewis Wind Power Limited is a joint venture between EDF Renewables Ltd and Amec Project Investments limited in partnership with the Stornoway Trust. - The Applicant submitted an application under section 36 of the Electricity Act 1989 (as amended) to construct and operate a wind farm comprising a maximum of 35 turbines with a generating capacity in excess of 50MW on the site of the Consented Stornoway Wind Farm.
+The application for the proposed wind farm scheme is hereafter referred to as the 'Proposed Development'.
+Since the time of the application, consultation has been carried out and responses received.
+The Applicant submitted an Interim Response Report (IRR) in December 2019 to respond to the consultation process.
+A copy of this IRR is located in AI Appendix 3A. - 1.1.3 This revised Planning Statement replaces the Planning Statement submitted in May 2019. - The land on which the 'Development Site' sits (as illustrated in EIA Figure 1.1, 1.2 of the EIA Report and AI Figure 4.1 of the Additional Information (AI)) is owned by the Stornoway Trust.
 This is a community owned charitable trust established in 1923, with responsibility for an area covering some 28,000ha.
 The population within the Stornoway Trust landholding is approximately 12,000, with 45 crofting townships and some 1,347 crofters within the population.
-The Stornoway Trust has been a long-standing supporter of the development of a renewable energy industry in the Isle of Lewis and over the past ten years has explored a range of options to stimulate renewable energy projects on its land. - Wood Environment & Infrastructure Solutions UK Limited (Wood E&IS) has been commissioned to prepare this Planning Statement.
+The Stornoway Trust has been a long-standing supporter of the development of a renewable energy industry in the Isle of Lewis and over the past ten years has explored a range of options to stimulate renewable energy projects on its land. - 1.1.5 Wood Environment & Infrastructure Solutions UK Limited (Wood E&IS) has been commissioned to prepare this revised Planning Statement.
 Wood E&IS is one of the UK's largest multidisciplinary environmental and engineering consultancies.
 The business forms part of a global business supplying consultancy, engineering and project management services.
 From 12 office locations around the UK, Wood E&IS contribute across the business cycle from policy setting through strategy into implementation, development and operational effectiveness.
 With skills ranging from development planning and design through an array of environmental and engineering disciplines, the company has a comprehensive service portfolio and applied experience in a wide range of markets. - The Proposed Development falls under Schedule 2 of the Electricity Works (Environmental Impact Assessment) (Scotland) Regulations 2017 (as amended) (the 'EIA Regulations): a generating station, the construction of which (or the operation of which) will require a section 36 consent but which is not Schedule 1 development.
 A Schedule 2 development constitutes EIA development if the application is supported by an EIA Report, or if the development is likely to have significant effects on the environment by virtue of factors such as its nature, size or location.
-Due to the size, scale and location of the Proposed Development, the Applicant acknowledges that an EIA will be required and the application is accompanied by an EIA Report.
+Due to the size, scale and location of the Proposed Development, the Applicant acknowledged that an EIA is required and the application is accompanied by an EIA Report.